MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 ![Protocol Img](imgs/fyp_prot.jpg?raw=true "Protocol")

+In theory, using higher degree polynomials for approximating the sigmoid function is better however this would require a lot of rescaling which would lead to losing a lot of precision bits. **In order to get the best precision and performance, I used the degree 3 polynomial with Horner's method.**

 ## About the example files
-All the explanations are based on the comments and code from the SEAL examples.
+All the explanations below are based on the comments and code from the SEAL examples.
 If you need a more detailed explaination, please refer to the original SEAL examples.

 ### 1 - BFV
 The first file is the `1_bfv.cpp`.
 It contains an example on how to use the bfv scheme in SEAL.
 The BFV encryption scheme is used mainly to encrypt integers.
 It requires three parameters: